zuozhenggh/learning-library/data-management-library/security/advanced/data-masking-subsetting/data-masking-subsetting.md

     ![](./images/dms-044.png)

-4. From the Data Masking Definitions Dialog, we will create a new definition<br>
-Click on the [**Create**] button to begin the process of masking data
+4. From the Data Masking Definitions Dialog, we will create a new definition Click on the [**Create**] button to begin the process of masking data

 5. From the **Create Masking Definition** screen, fill it as follow: